ruihan-dong/Awesome-AMP-Design/README.md

     - 🎈Our latest work
     - AMPainter is a reinforcement learning-based framework for the evolutionary design of AMPs.
 It can evolve AMPs from known AMPs, membrane-active signal peptides, and random sequences with an experimental hit rate exceeding 70%.
     - AMPainter relies solely on our antimicrobial score predictor to select sequences, rather than using a series of manually designed filter criteria.

+- *PepSeek: Universal Functional Peptide Discovery with Cooperation Between Specialized Deep Learning Models and Large Language Model (**bioRxiv 2025**)*
+    - Using general LLM like DeepSeek to predict MIC is beyond my recognition… As observed from Fig 2g, it’s true that the PCC value of proposed model is higher than other models, but all the predicted values are integers.
+Is that what we need?
+    - Reward function of reinforcement learning model is really complex.
+How can we define the optimal value of each physicochemical property?
+    - Experimental sections are for AMPs rather than different kinds of functional peptides.

 - *ProtFlow: Fast Protein Sequence Design via Flow Matching on Compressed Protein Language Model Embeddings (**arXiv 2025**)*
     - A flow-matching generative model with AMP generation as a task.